Gnirt/gnirt.github.io/source/_posts/2016-01-17-vision-and-goal-at-lululemon.markdown

 - List all the things you want and the things you don’t want in your life.
 - Visualize a day in 10 years from now with a guided meditation (which i really liked)
 - Set career, health and personal goal
-- Set goal in 10, 5 and 1 year from now
+- Set goals in 10, 5 and 1 year from now

 So the first part vision is to make you visualize what you want while the second part are the triggers of your imagination !